ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    Protection Switching
    : Protection switching, as defined in {{ITU-T_G.808.1}}
-   and {{!RFC4427}}, provides the capability to swith the traffic in case of network failures over pre-allocated networks resourse.
+   and {{!RFC4427}}, provides the capability to switch the traffic in case of network failures over pre-allocated networks resources.
    Typically linear protection methods would be used and configured to operate as 1+1 unidirectional, 1+1 bidirectional or 1:n bidirectional.
 This ensures fast and simple service survivability.